Performance comparison of optimization methods on variational quantum algorithms: Variational Hamiltonian ansatz for the Hubbard model

 \section{Variational Hamiltonian ansatz for the Hubbard model}

 In this section, we provide the details on the variational Hamiltonian ansatze (VHA) used for the Hubbard model problems.

 The Fermi-Hubbard Hamiltonian describes the behaviour of fermions on a lattice of \(n_x\) x \(n_y\) sites.
-Fermions can hope to nearest-neighbour sites with some strength \(t\), and observe a repulsion or Coulomb term of strength \(U\) to move to the same site with the same spin,
+Fermions can hop to the nearest neighbouring sites with some strength \(t\), and observe a repulsion or Coulomb term of strength \(U\) to move to the same site with the same spin,

 One can further split the hopping term with respect to the vertical and horizontal hopping terms \(H_{\text{t}} = H_{v} + H_{h}\).